Project introduction

 • Key components

-The key components currently being proposed – note this is the indicative scope, to be finalised and subject to change:
+The key components being proposed – this is indicative and will be finalised as part of detailed design:

 • The road will have 4 lanes for its entire length of approximately 16 kms and be expressway standard design with a central median and wide shoulders (similar to the Cambridge section of the Waikato Expressway).